dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/customize-the-appearance-of-cells-in-the-datagrid.md

 ---
 title: Customize the Appearance of Cells in DataGridView Control
-description: Learn more about how to customize the appearance of cells in the Windows Forms DataGridView control. ms.date: "03/30/2017"
+description: Learn about how to customize the appearance of cells in the Windows Forms DataGridView control. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"